jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I did my best as a protagonist.
 I was not good enough to prevent anyone’s Smithereens, but I did my best.
 The point isn’t that I wallowed in self-pity or guilt.
 The point is that neither self-pity nor guilt need to exist in the Internet Age.
 The philosophy of digital tools isn’t a place of sword wielding heroes with a mass of peasants behind them.
 I pushed as far and high as I could.

 ## The End and the Beginning

+Philosophy is a gift.
+It lets humanity invent and use new and better tools.
+Ancient Greece got it first, then it went to Rome, then to Middle East, back to Italy, where it spread to what we call Western Civilization.

 The Western World, is a made up term.
 Don't get me wrong, it's a good way to describe the shared culture of France, Britain, Holland, America, Austrialia and the other members of the political unit we call "The West".
 But if you look down at the globe, these landmasses wouldn't look united.
 The West is a human creation.
 There was no "Western Europe" in Roman times.
 The entire Mediterranean and surrouning land was unified by all-weather roads, a postal system, a religion, and language.